PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 ## Linking template containers

-You have multiple options to integrate the payment method BS PAYONE into your online store.
+You have multiple options to integrate the payment method PAYONE into your online store.
 For this purpose, the plentymarkets system offers containers at relevant places which can be filled with content to meet your needs.

 ##### Linking template containers: